How Much Should You Borrow?

 Your award notice lists your financial aid up to your cost of attendance, including maximum education loans available.
 Can you reduce this amount?
 Of course!
 You should always reduce your loans as much as possible.

-- Review the direct costs for your program (those actually paid to EVMS) -- remember that mandatory fees are charged in the first term each year.
+- Review the direct costs for your program (those actually paid to EVMS) -- remember that mandatory fees are charged in the first term each year (except PA fees are always charged in January).

 - Deduct your other resources (not just financial aid) -- family support, savings, employer contribution?
-Include those here.
+Include those here in your calculation.

-- Deduct financial aid, most favorable first (aid disbursed equally by term)
+- Deduct financial aid, most favorable first (remember all aid is disbursed equally by number of terms in the academic year)

-- Grants or scholarships, if offered [you must notify the Office of Financial Aid of all outside scholarships]
+- Grants or scholarships, if offered [you are required by federal regulation to notify EVMS Financial Aid of all outside scholarships]

-- Direct Unsubsidized Stafford Loan (remember to allow for 1.051% origination fee) - if this covers your needs, STOP - see #6
+- Direct Unsubsidized Stafford Loan (remember to allow for 1.073% origination fee for loans after October 1, 2014) - if this covers your needs, STOP - see #6

 If your calculation is greater than the Grad PLUS listed, you need to revisit your budget and trim expenses.
 Your educational funds are to pay for: